Academic confidence and dyslexia at university

 I Internal reliability of the Dx Profiler - the Dx20 and Dx16 scales

-The Dx Profiler was at first, a 20-item scale, perhaps exhibiting either a 2- or 3-factor sub-scale structure (see sub-section 4.5, below).
-The levels of internal reliability of the scale, and possible sub-scales for a 3-factor structure were assessed using the Cronbachs's ɑ criterion.
-According to the conventional interpretation of ɑ values (see 4.1(II/1) above), the Dx Profiler overall presented acceptable levels of internal reliability for examining the datasets in this datapool, although there was some concern about the low levels of reliability of the Factor 3 sub-scale in comparison to both the other factors and to the scale overall.
-Later evidence from dimension reduction analysis confirmed the unstable nature of the 3-factor sub-scale structure for the Dx Profiler, as based on only the data in this current study (see sub-section 4.5(III) below).
+The Dx Profiler was at first, a 20-item scale, later found to have a possible, 3-factor, sub-scale structure (see Section 4.5).
+The levels of internal reliability of the scale and of the sub-scales were assessed using the Cronbachs's ɑ criterion.
+According to the conventional interpretation of ɑ values (see sub-section 4.1/II.1), the Dx Profiler overall, together with each of the sub-scales, presented acceptable levels of internal reliability for examining the datasets in this datapool, although there was some concern about the low levels of reliability of the Factor 3 sub-scale in comparison to both the other factors and to the scale overall.
+Later evidence from dimension reduction analysis confirmed the unstable nature of the 3-factor sub-scale structure for the Dx Profiler, as based on only the data in this current study (see sub-section 4.5/III).

 The α value for the 16-item scale exceeded that for the 20-item scale for the datapool and also for the dyslexic and non-dyslexic groups, although the ɑ values for both versions of the scale were within 0.04 of each other for the datapool and for both groups respectively.
 Hence it was reasonable to assume that either scale, or indeed, both, were likely to be providing reliable indicators of dyslexia-ness amongst the respondents in this datapool.
-Note that the dataset composition of the three, comparison subgroups (Base, Test, and Control), showed slight variations depending on whether the Dx20 or Dx16 scales were used to calculate respondents' Dx values.
-This differences impacted slightly on the corresponding ABC outcomes (see sub-section 4.4, below).
+Note that the dataset composition of the three comparison subgroups (Base, Test, and Control), showed slight variations depending on whether the Dx20 or Dx16 scales were used to calculate Dx values.
+These differences impacted slightly on the corresponding ABC outcomes (see Section 4.4).

 The four scale items that were identified as redundant from the 20-item Dx scale were: